OleksandrSaven/book-store/README.md

 - **Prerequisites**:

-Ensure you have Java Development Kit (JDK) installed on your system.
+Ensure you have Java Development Kit v17 or latest (JDK) installed on your system.
 Make sure you have Docker installed if you plan to run the application in a container.
 - **Clone the Repository**:

 Clone the project's repository from a version control system like Git.
 - **Database Configuration**:

-Check the project's configuration files (usually in the src/main/resources directory) to configure your database connection settings.
+  - ***Local database:*** Check the project's configuration files (usually in the src/main/resources directory) to configure your database connection settings.
 Ensure you have a MySQL database set up and that you provide the correct credentials.
+  - ***Using Docker:*** If you haven't already installed Docker, you can download and install it from the official Docker website: https://docs.docker.com/get-docker/.
+In the root directory you can find docker-compose.yml file and run it.
+This setup will allow you to run this application along with a MySQL database using Docker without the need to manually install and configure MySQL:

+  <pre>docker-compose up </pre>

 - **Build the Project**:

 Open a terminal/command prompt in the project's root directory and run the following command to build the project using Maven: